 Civic Realm: Civic realm constitutes the streets, pedestrian infrastructure, and a variety of gathering spaces.
 As mentioned in the LCI vision above, there is an overwhelming desire for a 'town center' for Perimeter, which would give a greater 'sense of place' to Perimeter.
 Two critical components can address this desire; one, creating a 'Main Street' where there is a variety of activities from shopping to entertainment to cultural activities, that is people and pedestrian friendly and; two, a civic plaza or town square or place that allows for a multitude of activities.
 Integrating an outdoor space (amphitheater) for concert venues (casual or informal) within this would definitely enhance the civic realm.
-This would give a heart or center to Perimeter and a sense of

-Livability enhancements focus on place.
-These two elements will create an active healthy life style at Perimeter.
+This would give a heart or center to Perimeter and a sense of an active healthy life style at Perimeter.
 Main streets and civic space are very powerful in creating the urban character and image of Perimeter.